MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/sync-excel-cds-dataflow.md

 ## Use the key column as the alternate key

-Now that you have the key column(s), you can assign the at the dataflow's field mapping to the Alternate Key.
+Now that you have the key column(s), you can assign the dataflow's field mapping to the Alternate Key.

 > [!div class="mx-imgBorder"]
 > ![Setting the Alternate key fields](media/IndexAlternateKey.png)